zannatul-prome/assignment2/readme.md

 ## Challenges

-### Responsiveness

-- Do responsiveness for medium device.
-- Make sure your page dont show any horizontal scrollbar on any kind of devices from 390px.

 ### Positioning & Data Hiding

 - show the date by positioning between image and context as figma on every cards
-- hide the parapgraph for each card on medium and small devices.
+- hide the parapgraph for 1st  card on  small devices.
+- hide arrow button group  from the statndard curriculam section.

 ### Explore Marquee & Use It
 - Explore Marquee Tag. use it anywhere in your homepage. make sure marquee is working.
 ---

 # Technology